TatianaShavrina/taiga_site/downloads.md

 ## Download Taiga corpus:

 Our corpus is now in alpha-version.

 To obtain the test data, please contact rybolos@gmail.com

 Feedback wanted!

 ### Disclaimer
-Users are informed, that corpus data is for personal and research purposes, Taiga corpus collective is not responsible of any user violations of these rules.
+Users are informed, that corpus data is for personal and research purposes.

+Taiga corpus collective is not responsible of any user violations of these rules.

 ### For authors: